mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-9-game-2.html.markdown

 It might be worthwhile to play this scenario having the Russians come in as a front across the east edge of the map.
 This would let many units get into cover much quicker.

+The biggest lesson from this game is just avoid the German ATGs.
+Wherever they are, go somewhere else.
+If they're in Bednost, let them stay there, and trap them with sacrificial guards units so they can't get out.
+Then bolt to secure the exit road immediately, before the Germans figure out they need to block it.

 ### Variations